 When we’re under pressure it’s easy to fall into a rut; “if it ain’t broke don’t fix it” the saying goes.
 We don’t always realize it: sometimes our systems are broken and no longer fit for purpose.
 We could be doing things better, but we don’t take the initiative until it’s absolutely necessary!

 Being able to assess your hiring process on your dashboard with the option of delving into the analytics behind the graphs and numbers means you can easily evaluate progress.
 You can readily identify what works, what doesn’t, and where you’re going wrong.

-There are 3 main problems a hiring pipeline could help you identify in your recruitment process:
+3 problems a hiring pipeline could help you identify